nk412/nk412.github.io/src/photoblog/greenland.md

 Sometimes, the glacier meets the sea in the form of pretty meltwater falls.

-::image:falls.avif(Meltwater falls off the Qingag mountain.)
+::image:falls.avif(The Qingaq mountain and the falls below.)

 And other times, in a rather dramatic fashion, it forms a glacial front, and drops _enormous_ chunks of ice into the sea.